FE405 Fundamental Energy Concepts

 Contents and structure

-¿ Have knowledge of global and national energy production and use
+- Knowledge of global and national energy production and consumption

 Recommended previous knowledge

 Lectures (physical and digital), guest lectures, group work.

 None.More about examination support material